Facilities and Reservations

 Located on the first floor, the Toyota Auditorium seats between 100-140 depending on set up.
 The group using the space is responsible for room set up and must leave the space in the set up in which it was previously.
 We provide: limited amount of 60′ round tables, over 200 chairs on wheels, a podium, a stage (must request in advance), a projector/screen, and 4 handheld mics or 2 lapel mics.
 We do not provide AV assistance.

-The Center’s rotunda is an elegant, open space featuring marble floors and sound system, soaring three stories.
+The School’s rotunda is an elegant, open space featuring marble floors and sound system, soaring three stories.
 This area is perfect for receptions, book signings or other special events.
 Limited seating and two long rectangular tables are available.

 Policies for Reservations